Thermodynamics in expanding shell-shaped Bose-Einstein condensates

-It is instructive to see how results obtained using standard semiclassical methods (see appendix \ref{thermo_appendix}) compare with those obtained using the (numeric) bubble trap spectrum (Fig.~\ref{semiclassical_comparison}).
+The semiclassical approximation (see appendix \ref{thermo_appendix}) is a standard technique which allows one to perform calculations with arbitrary trapping potentials.
+It is thus instructive to see how results obtained using this method compare with those obtained using the (numeric) bubble trap spectrum (Fig.~\ref{semiclassical_comparison}).
 Importantly, we find that the predictions of the semiclassical approximation become less accurate as the shell is expanded (in particular, note the difference in predicted BEC critical temperature at large $\Delta$).
-The semiclassical approximation assumes the temperature is much larger than the energy level spacings over the energy range in which it is used.
-Discrepancies between semiclassical and spectral calculations indicate that this condition is not being satisfied.
-As the bubble expands, the nature of energy levels change (recall Fig.~\ref{energy_levels}) which, in turn, lowers both $T_c$ and the temperature during adiabatic evolution.
-Although level spacings at the bottom of each $k$ band decrease during expansion, the effects of higher angular momentum states must also be considered.
-From Fig.~\ref{semiclassical_comparison}, we conclude that the combined effect of a decreasing temperature with the modified level spacings means semiclassical predictions should be taken with some level of caution for thin-shell systems or fully-expanded bubbles.
+In order to explain these discrepancies, we note that the semiclassical approximation assumes the system is large enough to ignore boundary effects and treat momentum as continuous.
+During expansions however, this assumption is eventually violated in the radial direction as the shell thickness becomes vanishingly small.
+From Fig.~\ref{semiclassical_comparison}, we conclude that semiclassical predictions should be taken with some level of caution for thin-shell systems or fully-expanded bubbles.

 Notably, the semiclassical prediction for $T_c$ in the thin-shell becomes considerably higher than that obtained using the spectrum.
 At the highest detuning shown, the difference is about $6.5 \frac{\hbar\omega_0}{2}$ (roughly $12.5~\text{nK}$ for a $80~\text{Hz}$ trap).
 Hence, for some range of initial temperatures before expansion, the semiclassical approximation will incorrectly predict that an expanding gas will remain condensed when in fact it will transition to the normal phase.